-Rushton’s Beach ~ A fifteen minute drive east of Tatamagouche, along the Sunrise Trail (Route # 6), the warm waters and beautiful sand of Rushton’s Beach will provide lots of fun and relaxation on those hot summer days.
-Whether its swimming, walking the sand flats or just plain enjoying the beach, Rushtons has it all – except the crowds!
+A fifteen-minute drive east of Tatamagouche, along the Sunrise Trail (Route # 6), the warm waters and beautiful sand of Rushton’s Beach will provide lots of fun and relaxation on those hot summer days.
+Whether you’re swimming, walking the sand flats, or just plain enjoying the beach, Rushton’s has it all – except the crowds!

 Parks & Recreation

-Patterson’s Wharf ~ Built by the lonely husbands of Tatamagouche during the filming of the 2008 T.V. series “The Week the Women Went”, Patterson’s Wharf has become a popular spot in the village for tourists and residents alike.
-A five minute walk from downtown, the wharf is a great place to view the Bay at high tide, take photos, have a picnic or a barbeque or to just relax and enjoy the slow pace of life in Tatamagouche.
+Built by the lonely husbands of Tatamagouche during the filming of the 2008 T.V. series “The Week the Women Went”, Patterson’s Wharf has become a popular spot in the village for tourists and residents alike.
+A five-minute walk from downtown, the wharf is a great place to view the Bay at high tide, take photos, have a picnic or a barbeque, or just relax and enjoy the slow pace of life in Tatamagouche.

 Heading west on the Trail provides direct access to Creamery Square, Patterson’s Wharf, the Tatamagouche Centre and Nelson Park.
 Whether you’re walking off a fine meal at the Train Station Inn, or training for a marathon, make the Trans Canada Trail part of your vacation experience.

-It offers picnic sites, a newly constructed bandstand, a children’s playground, and a beautiful landscaped garden overlooking the water.
-The Park is fast becoming a well known venue for weddings, reunions and concerts.
-The annual Tatamagouche Car Show, held in the park on the August long weekend, is just one of several planned events occurring each summer at Nelson Park.
+It offers picnic sites, a newly constructed bandstand, a children’s playground, and a beautifully landscaped garden overlooking the water.
+The Park is fast becoming a well-known venue for weddings, reunions, and concerts.

-Ski Wentworth ~ Located 28 kilometres from Tatamagouche, Ski Wentworth boasts a vertical drop of 815 feet.
+Located 28 kilometres from Tatamagouche, Ski Wentworth boasts a vertical drop of 815 feet.
 There are 20 alpine trails, a 1/2 Pipe, terrain park, freestyle ski facilities and a variety of trails that will challenge any skier from beginner to expert.
 Their ever improving snow making system covers 2/3rds of the total terrain, pretty much guaranteeing several months of great skiing each winter.
-(101 days in 2013-14) Ski rentals are available, as well as night skiing, a full service cafeteria and Ducky’s Bar.
+Ski rentals are available, as well as night skiing, a full service cafeteria and Ducky’s Bar.
 A short drive from Tatamagouche, come and enjoy the Valley of Snow!

-Remember Adventures ~ Remember Adventures is a new venture located at 365 Main Street Tatamagouche.
-The core of the business is Butter Trail Buggy rentals and we also assist with addon tour planning for the Tatamagouche area.
+Remember Adventures is located at 365 Main Street Tatamagouche.
+The core of the business is Butter Trail Buggy rentals and we also assist with add-on tour planning for the Tatamagouche area.

 Markets & Museums

-Tatamagouche Farmers’ Market ~ The Tatamagouche Farmers’ Market at Creamery Square provides a vibrant facility to support local farm products, crafts, baked goods, artisans and more and with over 25,000 visitors last year.
+The Tatamagouche Farmers’ Market at Creamery Square provides a vibrant facility to support local farm products, crafts, baked goods, artisans and more.
 The new Waterfront Canopy added to the Farmers’ Market will impress all visitors with a spectacular view of the Waugh River.

-The market boasts 24 member businesses as well as another 25-30 vendors who display their products during the busy summer season or at special events throughout the year.
 The Market is open to the public from February to Christmas on Saturday mornings.
-A full array of in season vegetables, fruit, berries, baked goods, meats, prepared foods, breakfast dishes, fruit trees, soaps, jewelry, art and crafts, flowers, herbs, seedlings, eggs, honey, beeswax candles, handmade maple chocolates and maple syrup products.
+A full array of in-season vegetables, fruit, berries, baked goods, meats, prepared foods, breakfast dishes, fruit trees, soaps, jewelry, art and crafts, flowers, herbs, seedlings, eggs, honey, beeswax candles, handmade maple chocolates and maple syrup products.

 Investigate detailed genealogy records, maps and documents in our Resource Centre of the North Shore Archives.
 Don’t miss our Gift Shop for souvenirs to remind you of this one-of-a-kind heritage experience.